How to Buy Discount San Diego Zoo Tickets: 18 Verified Deals (2026)

 • Special holiday events like Halgloween, Jungle Bells, and Nighttime Zoo

-• A timed ticket to see the giant pandas, Yun Chuan and Xin Bao, may be required.
-Scan the QR code after entering the park.
-Admission to the panda exhibit is included with your visit!
+• A timed ticket to see the giant pandas, Yun Chuan and Xin Bao, via the Zoo’s timed entry system when required during busy periods

-No reservations are required.
-Children ages two and under always receive free admission and don’t need a ticket.
+No reservations are required to enter the Zoo, and children ages two and under are free.
 San Diego Zoo prices are currently:

 1-Day Passes – Any Day